-- 1. That Monsanto manufactured, distributed, or sold Roundup; - That Roundup's cancer risk was known or knowable in light of the scientific and medical knowledge that was generally accepted in the scientific community at the time that Mr. Hardeman was using Roundup; - 3.
-That the risk of cancer presented a substantial danger when Roundup was used or misused in an intended or reasonably foreseeable way; - 4.
-That ordinary consumers would not have recognized the risk of cancer; - 5.
-That Monsanto failed to adequately warn of the risk of cancer; and - 6.
-That Mr. Hardeman would not have used Roundup had Monsanto adequately warned him of the cancer risk.
+- 1. That Monsanto manufactured, distributed, or sold Roundup; - That Roundup's NHL risk was known or knowable in light of the scientific and medical knowledge that was generally accepted in the scientific community at the time that Mr. Hardeman was using Roundup; - 3.
+That the risk of NHL presented a substantial danger when Roundup was used or misused in an intended or reasonably foreseeable way; - 4.
+That ordinary consumers would not have recognized the risk of NHL; - 5.
+That Monsanto failed to adequately warn of the risk of NHL; and - That Monsanto's failure to warn about the risk of NHL was a substantial factor in causing Mr. Hardeman's harm.